bjmt/yamtk/README.md

 ## yamcmp

-Compare query motifs against a target motif database, similar to TOMTOM.
-Every query is aligned at all valid offsets (forward and reverse) against every target, scored by a column-similarity metric, and assigned a p-value against either an empirical or a parametric null.
-Output is a TSV with BH-corrected q-values; one row per query-target pair passing the q-value filter.
+Compare query motifs against a target motif database, much as TOMTOM does.
+Every query is aligned against every target at all valid offsets (both forward and reverse), scored with a column-similarity metric, and assigned a p-value against either an empirical or a parametric null.
+The output is a TSV with BH-corrected q-values, one row per query-target pair that passes the q-value filter.

 ### Usage